TheBotlyNoob/toss/README.md

-# TOS

-A collection of assembly files to help me learn the basics of assembly and OS development.
+# TOSS - Toy Operating SystemS

+A collection of bare-bones operating systems written in varous programming languages.
+This is primarily a learning experience.

+The operating systems are sorted by branch in the format of `(bios/uefi)/programming-language`.

+---

+This branch is for a few bare bones BIOS examples written in NASM.